ArenKDesai/Aren-s-Notes/Computer Graphics/3D Rendering.md

 2. **Diffuse**: Light radiates off an object.
 We control the magnitude and color of diffuse light.
 3. **Ambient**: Light comes off from all objects.
 This replicates ambient light in real life, but isn't the same thing.
 We control the color and amount of ambient light.
 Light details can be metallic (specular is same color) or plastic (specular is white).

+### Colors
+The color of an object is the color the object *reflects*.
+This means we can define the **albedo** as the color of the object's surface, which is modified by the color of the light to produce the reflected color.
+This is a simple multiplication, $C_S\cdot C_L$.
+Colors in Three.js are a ```Color``` class that converts to RGB.

+Normally, creating a mesh in Three.js assumes that the whole material wants one color.
+You need to specify that the object you're creating has unique colors (a buffer attribute on the vertices).
+The colors on the mesh get linearly interpolated between the vertices.
+Lerping between three points instead of two is **Barycentric interpolation**.
+A barycentric interpolation is $p=\alpha A+\beta B+\gamma C$ where $\alpha + \beta + \gamma=1$, which provides a coordinate system for the triangle $(\alpha, \beta, \gamma \in 0-1)$.

+So how do discrete pixels model colors?
+We plot each corner (intersection of 4 pixels) as a color, and for a continuous point:
+1. Nearest-Neighbor: nearest corner to the point determines the color of the pixel
+2. Bi-Linear Interpolation: Lerp the colors of the corners for a pixel.

+### On triangles
+Triangles should always have an *outward* facing normal.
+This can be verified with a cross product.
+By default, Three.js only draws triangles from the front.
+This can either be fixed on singular triangles by making another triangle facing the other direction, or by enabling dual-drawing on Three.js.
+However, triangles are not required to have normals.
+Instead, Three.js draws triangles using the **triangle winding direction**.
+If the triangle winds clockwise, it's facing the camera.
+If the triangle is counterclockwise, don't draw.

+Translating a triangle doesn't change its normal.
+If you change the vertex positions, the normal does change.
+The inverse transpose of the linear transformation matrix is the **adjoint**.